csh970605/csh970605.github.io/_posts/2023-04-01-Kernel_SVM.md

 </center>

 <br><br>
-Then, how kernel SVM classify non linear dataset?
+So, how does Kernel SVM classify non-linear datasets?
 The answer is mapping to a higher dimension like image below.<br>
 <br>

 <center>